<function>

 foo() # output is 4

 Type-annotated global variables are more flexible, as we only need to declare their types without committing to a specific value.
-However, this flexibility comes at the cost of performance, since they prevent certain optimizations that are feasible with constants.
-This possibility arises because not only information about their types, but also indicate that their value is fixed.
-Within a function, this allows constants to behave like literal values, embedded directly in the code.
-Consequently, the compiler can potentially substitute certain expressions for their resulting outcome.
+However, this flexibility comes at the cost of performance, since they prevent certain optimizations that hold with constants.
+Such optimizations are feasible because constants not only provide information about their types, but also act as a promise that their value will remain fixed throughout the code.
+Within a function, this feature allows constants to behave like literal values embedded directly in the code.
+Consequently, the compiler can potentially replace certain expressions with their resulting outcome.

 The following code demonstrates a scenario where this occurs.
 It consists of an operation that can be pre-calculated if the global variable's value is known.
-Given this feature, declaring the global variable as a constant enables the compiler to replace this operation by its result, making it equivalent to a hard-coded value.
-On the contrary, merely type-annotating the global variable only allows specializing code for the type provided.
-To starkly reveal the effect, we call this operation in a for-loop.
+Thus, declaring the global variable as a constant enables the compiler to replace this operation by its result, making it equivalent to a hard-coded value.
+On the contrary, merely type-annotating the global variable only specializes code for the type provided.
+To starkly reveal the effect, we'll call this operation in a for-loop.

 const k1 = 2